 As with AFS, EPA evaluated the possibility that stack heights within NET varied by whether the stack emitted possible TRI chemicals.
 Unlike AFS, NET does not record specific pollutants emitted from each stack.
 NET does, however, record annual VOC emissions from each stack.
 EPA identified 90,167 unique stacks in NET associated with 16,682 facilities listing their primary facility SIC code in the range 2011 through 3999, not including Federal facilities.
 The mean height of these stacks is 49.9 feet (15.2 meters).
 For the purposes of this analysis, the Agency labeled any stack with non-zero VOC emissions as a stack emitting possible TRI chemicals.
 Based on this definition, of the 90,167 stacks used in the analysis, 62,245 (69.0%) are classified as emitting possible TRI chemicals.
-The mean stack height of those stacks emitting possible TRI chemicals is 46.7 feet (14.2 meters), with a standard deviation of 47.8 feet (14.6 meters).
-The mean height of the remaining stacks is 57.0 feet (17.4 meters), with a standard deviation of 51.0 feet (15.6 meters).
+The mean stack height of those stacks emitting possible TRI chemicals is 46.7 feet (14.2 meters), with a standard deviation of 51.0 feet (15.6 meters).
 The difference in the mean heights of these two groups of stacks is statistically significant, as determined by using a Student's t-test to compare the means'.6

-From NET, EPA took the State Federal Information Processing Standard (FIPS) code, county FIPS code, and plant ID and concatenated them to form an identification number equivalent to an AFS ID.
+5 From NET, EPA took the State Federal Information Processing Standard (FIPS) code, county FIPS code, and plant ID and concatenated them to form an identification number equivalent to an AFS ID.